 - Accept victory with grace, and defeat with dignity.

-- The use, abuse and resulting negative influence of drugs, including alcohol, tobacco, and performance enhancing supplements is detrimental to the game, and its participants.
+- The use, abuse, and resulting negative influence of drugs, including alcohol, tobacco, and performance enhancing supplements is detrimental to the game, and its participants.

 - Participation in athletics is both a privilege and a responsibility.
 Athletes earn recognition for their achievements as representatives of their school, team, student body, and the community.
-When an athlete accepts that privilege, he/she must live up to a “Code of Ethics” beyond that of the general student body on and off school property during the athletic season and off-season.
+When an athlete accepts that privilege, they must live up to a “Code of Ethics” beyond that of the general student body on and off school property during the athletic season and off-season.

-- As a prerequisite for participation, athletes and parents must sign a statement that commits the athlete to follow the established training rules and requires parents to do everything in their power to make sure the athlete abides by the established “Code of Ethics”.
+- As a prerequisite for participation, athletes, and parents must sign a statement that commits the athlete to follow the established training rules and requires parents to do everything in their power to make sure the athlete abides by the established “Code of Ethics.”
 Even if the athlete plays more than one sport, this “Code of Ethics” must be reviewed and adhered to.

 - It is the expectation that every student athlete and their parent/guardian will attend the district’s preseason parent/athlete meeting, which will be facilitated by the Athletic Director.
 The preseason parent/athlete meeting will be scheduled at the beginning of each sport season.
 Absence from the preseason meeting will not provide you exemption from the “Code of Ethics.”